sailscastshq/docs.sailscasts.com/docs/sounding/getting-started.md

 ### Install the Sounding skill for AI agents

 If you use Codex, Claude Code, Cursor, or another coding agent, install the Sounding skill too.
-That gives the agent first-class guidance for worlds, actors, transports, mailbox assertions, browser trials, and Sounding's auth helpers.
+That gives the agent guidance for worlds, actors, transports, mailbox assertions, browser trials, and Sounding's auth helpers.

 ```bash